Present Archive

 9 Fascinating Datasets Available Online for Free

 Data is invaluable for our continued advancement as a society.
 We use it to decide which hospitals to attend, which foods to eat, what career to take.
-We can learn incredible lessons from the past, and make vast sums of money from predicting future trends.
+We can learn incredible lessons from the past, and make vast sums of money from predicting future

 As individuals, we are lucky to have access to more data than ever before, as data sets continue to be made available online for free.